learning-zone/spring-boot-basics/notes/miscellaneous.md

 #### Q. Insert a uppercase value into map without using toUpperCase() of string class.
 #### Q. While overriding a method can you throw another exception or broader exception?
 #### Q. Difference between entrySet(), keySet() and values() in HashMap.
-#### Q. A java program in windows, how will you run it on linux machine?
 #### Q. What is checked, unchecked exception and errors?
 #### Q. What are the different ways to load the Spring container?
 #### Q. How to implement webservices with spring using custom annotation?